yuvaldori/gigaspaces-wiki-jekyll/xap100/the-space-notifications.markdown

 }
 {% endhighlight %}

-If the bean would not implement any of the interfaces above, another option is to annotate the bean's methods that need to be invoked when a space mode changes.
+If the bean does not implement any of the interfaces above, another option is to annotate the bean's methods that need to be invoked when a space mode changes.

 {: .table .table-bordered .table_condensed}
 | Annotation | Method Parameter | When Invoked |